deepinnothing/MusicStore/README.md

-__MusicStore__ is a backend REST API developed using ASP.NET (C#), MongoDB, and JWT-based authentication.
+__MusicStore__ is a backend RESTful API developed using ASP.NET (C#), MongoDB, and JWT-based authentication.
 The API provides functionalities to manage users, music tracks, and albums, supporting operations like data retrieval, user authentication, and resource management.

 A `Requests.http` file is included to facilitate testing of available endpoints.
 This file can be utilized in IDEs like JetBrains Rider to execute and verify requests during development.